naveentk1/naveentk1/README.md

-i like c++ and compilers .
+i like compilers and the hardware it runs on.

-for more information visit: tknaveen.com
+for more information visit: tknaveen.com.(nothing much there is)